What is a Suffix in a Bank Account?

 The primary account number, also known as the base account number, is the main identification number associated with your bank account.
 It remains constant for your entire banking relationship.
 On the other hand, the suffix is a variable component that can change depending on the type of sub-account you have.

-Related Article: Is Liberty Bank FDIC Insured?
+Related Article: Are Bank of China CDs FDIC Insured?

 Types of Suffixes